 To access Skilla in your platform, you need to reach the Content Marketplace.
 Log into your Docebo platform as the Superadmin.
 Please note that only Superadmins have access to the Content Marketplace.
 Power Users have no permissions involving the Content Marketplace.
 Once logged in, access the Admin Menu by clicking on the gear icon in the top right of the page.
 Then, in the E-Learning section, select the Content Marketplace item.

 On the main marketplace page, you will see all of the vendors from which you can browse, purchase, and sync off-the-shelf content.
-If you haven’t activated Skilla in your platform yet, the checkmark in the bottom right corner of the vendor’s item on the marketplace page will be grey.
+If you haven’t activated Skilla in your platform yet, click on the Skilla card.
+Once in the Skilla page, click Activate Skilla and confirm the activation with the Activate button.

 Upon activating Skilla, you have a 14-day trial period before confirming your subscription.
 Please refer to Skilla documentation for further information.

 To browse content in Skilla’s catalog, you can press the Filter item in the action bar at the top of the catalog.
-Now, you can search for specific content, or filter by category, level, or closed captioning for videos.
+You can also sort the library using the corresponding menu on the right side of the action bar at the top, or search for content using the search bar.

 Importing Content into the Platform as Training Material

-When importing the course as a learning object, it will synch directly in your platform’s CLOR.
-Flag the Import Skilla course(s) as LMS Course option and press Next at the bottom of the slideout panel.
-On the Category page, you can select into which learning object category you want to place the content, but this step is not mandatory.
+Press Next at the bottom of the slideout panel.
+On the Category page, you can select into which training material category you want to place the content, but this step is not mandatory.
 Press Import to proceed.

 Importing Content into the Platform as a Course

-When importing the course, it will synch directly in your platform’s CLOR as a learning object, then the platform will automatically create a course with one learning object.
-Therefore, you will find the learning object in your CLOR and the course in your platform’s Course Management area.
-Both the course and the single learning object within that course will have the same name as the Skilla course, but you can edit both the names and any other learning object details or course details after the course is created.
+When importing the course, it will synch directly in your platform’s Central Repository as training material, then the platform will automatically create a course with the content you are importing as its only training material.
+Therefore, you will find the training material in your Central Repository and the course in your platform’s Course Management area.
+Both the course and the single training material within that course will have the same name as the Skilla course, but you can edit both the names and any other training material details or course details after the course is created.

 Mass Importing Courses from Skilla